Christian Tessier: Later career

 Later in his career, Tessier appeared in A Call to Remember and five episodes of Battlestar Galactica as Tucker Clellan, Duck served as a Colonial Viper pilot aboard the Battlestar Galactica and was a central character in the webisode series Battlestar Galactica: The Resistance.
 He also had played Aaron in The Day After Tomorrow, but his scene was deleted.
 In this scene Aaron is a surfer and is killed by a tsunami.
 He played a minor role in the gay-themed mystery Ice Blues.
 He appeared in the 2014 Godzilla, but his part was cut for the final film.
 He also appeared in Wayward Pines and 19-2.

 Singing career

-On December 13, 2011, Tessier appeared in a song "Whatever It Is" with Rel!g!on.
+In 2011, Tessier appeared in a song "Whatever It Is" with Rel!g!on.